-What Is And Isn't Covered By Your Insurance?
+What Is And Isn't Covered By Health Insurance?

-uMedMarket helps make things clear.
-When you go to the doctor, you will pay exactly this much and this is what that service includes.
-If you want something else, that is fine, but you’ll have to pay more and here is what those things will cost.
-If your doctor says you need a test, you can ask how much it costs or look up the cost.
+At uMedMarket, we help make things clear.
+When you go to the doctor, you will pay exactly what our price shows and we show exactly what that service includes.
+Decide you want something more?
+Totally fine, but you’ll have to pay for those things because that wasn’t in the original package.
+The situation is like getting to the airport and then deciding you want to fly first class.
+You can, you’ll just have to pay for the upgrade.
+When you shop with us, we do our best to show you all the prices we can.
+If your doctor says you need a test (or something additional that wasn’t in the plan), you can ask how much it costs or look up the cost.

 uMedMarket also is easy to explain to employees.
 They don’t get a complex policy that they have to figure out and spend time reading.
 It is very simple and straightforward.
-And if something is complex, we make it simple.
-If your employee needs an MRI, they can look up the cost.
+Additionally, if something is complex, we make it simple.
+When your employee needs an MRI, they can look up the cost.
 There’s no extra fees or charges that get tacked on at the end, the price they see is the price they pay.
+See our FAQ For Employers here.

 It's Simple.
 It's Easy.
 It's uMedMarket.